cardillan/mindcode/ROADMAP.markdown

 There are no plans to do any of these.
 We keep them around just in case.

+* Virtual no-op instruction.
+Will be resolved to nothing.
+Instructions to be removed will be replaced with this instruction instead, allowing the optimizers to remove instructions while preserving AST context structure of the program (unreachable code elimination, jump normalization).
+  * Was tried in a preliminary implementation and doesn't seem to bring about any benefit at all.
 * Support multi-value return functions (`getBlock` comes to mind, but also Unit Locate)
 * #17 `if` operator: `break if some_cond` is equivalent to `if some_cond break end`.
 It's just a less verbose way of doing it.